nightscout/nightscout.github.io/docs/nightscout/platform.md

 * Can use a professional native Northflank MongoDB database ($)

 **Cons**:
 * The Nightscout address generated for your site is impossible to remember
+* The Northflank Mongo database connection is not 100% reliable

 +++
 Follow [these instructions](/vendors/northflank/new_user.md) to build your Nightscout site in Northflank.